arcapos/luapgsql/luapgsql.md

 Returns the blocking status of the database connection.

-Returns 1 if the connection is set to nonblocking mode and 0 if blocking.
+Returns true if the connection is set to nonblocking mode and false if blocking.

 ### conn:flush()

 Attempts to flush any queued output data to the server.
-Returns 0 if successful (or if the send queue is empty), -1 if it failed for some reason, or 1 if it was unable to send all the data in the send queue yet (this case can only occur if the connection is nonblocking).
+Returns true if successful (or if the send queue is empty), nil if it failed for some reason, or false if it was unable to send all the data in the send queue yet (this case can only occur if the connection is nonblocking).

 After sending any command or data on a nonblocking connection, call PQflush.
-If it returns 1, wait for the socket to be write-ready and call it again; repeat until it returns 0.
-Once PQflush returns 0, wait for the socket to be read-ready and then read the response as described above.
+If it returns false, wait for the socket to be write-ready and call it again; repeat until it returns true.
+Once PQflush returns true wait for the socket to be read-ready and then read the response as described above.

 Retrieving Query Results Row-By-Row
 -----------------------------------